30 Corporate Team Building Event Ideas

-Blueboard knew they had a talented group on their hands, so for their team building event they decided to get involved in some arts and crafts.
+Blueboard knew they had a talented group on their hands, so for their team-building event, they decided to get involved in some arts and crafts.
 To get the creative juices flowing they enrolled employees in a local block printmaking class.
-Their team enjoyed learning how to cut stamps, design unique patterns, and make prints on canvas bags that they got to take home afterwards.
+Their team enjoyed learning how to cut stamps, design unique patterns, and make prints on canvas bags that they got to take home afterward.
 They also learned who in the group was secretly talented at printmaking.
 And their keepsakes continue to remind them of the fun and fulfilling experience they shared.

 9. Start a tradition.

 Adeva makes establishing team traditions a foundation of their workplace culture.
-Instead of using a single event to strengthen their workforce, they foster ongoing team building with regular lunches, after work hangouts, and national holiday celebrations.
+Instead of using a single event to strengthen their workforce, they foster ongoing team-building with regular lunches, after-work hangouts, and national holiday celebrations.
 It might not be that fancy or unique, but fostering team spirit in this way has helped them grow closer over time.
 Even the most trivial practices can do wonders for building a team that communicates and works together on a higher level.
-As long as your audience enjoys it and you regularly host events of this nature, you can basically use any of your other corporate event ideas to inspire a new tradition.
+As long as your audience enjoys it and you regularly host events of this nature, you can use any of your other corporate event ideas to inspire a new tradition.